Nordstrom/vmstats/README.txt

 	commons-cli - (1.2) http://commons.apache.org/cli/ - pretty easy to remove
 	    this if you don't want to use it. netty - (3.5.0) http://netty.io/

+	Known Issues:

+	FakeCarbon doesn't auto-build as a part of the project.
+You have to build that and then build the main package for a successful build.